2008 Proximus Diamond Games: Gambling threat

 On February 11, the first day of the event, tournament spokeswoman Katia Stroobants announced that three men had been ejected from the stadium after being caught gambling.
 The men, two Russians and one German, were logged on to a gambling website and were exploiting the delay between when the point was won, and when it appeared on the official website.
-Stroobants said that the men were asked to leave or hand over their laptops, and took the decision to leave.
+Stroobants said that the men were asked to leave or hand over their laptops, and decided to leave.

 This incident followed a spate of gambling scandals to hit the sport, with several male players admitting that they had been approached to fix matches; irregular betting patterns had also been observed in certain matches, in the months leading up to the event.
 In January 2007, WTA Tour chief Larry Scott had announced that the organization was anticipating problems and was trying to put in place measures to deal with them.